I'm a member

-This policy does not address techniques for the detection of disseminated tumor cells, e.g., in bone marrow.
+Note: This policy does not address techniques for the detection of bone marrow disseminated tumor cells (DTCs) or circulating cell-free DNA.

 Related medical policies include Assays of Genetic Expression in Tumor Tissue as a Technique to Determine Prognosis in Patients with Breast Cancer, Gene Based Test for Screening, Detection and/or Management of Prostate Cancer, and Biomarker Genes for the Detection of Lymph Node Metastases in Breast Cancer.